How Utah Solar Installs Are Changing in 2018 and Beyond

 Going forward with solar, however, is not just a monetary decision.
 As an enduring form of renewable energy, residential solar in Utah is also an environmental and moral cause of the highest order.

-Springville solar arrays installed after January 1, 2018 are part of Springville customer-owned generation program.
+Springville solar arrays installed after January 1, 2018, are part of Springville customer-owned generation program.
 Springville city credits customers a flat rate for their excess energy.
-This rate, like Bountiful power, is lower than what they will owe for energy they pulled off the grid.
+This rate, like Bountiful power, is lower than what they will owe for the energy they pulled off the grid.

 Provo UT Power

-Provo Power will pay you wholesale price for your excess power.
+Provo Power will pay the wholesale price for excess power.
 This is currently 4 cents/kWh.
 You will then pay the retail price for power you take off the grid in your Utah home.
 That rate is about 10 cents per kWh right now.

 There is an incentive from the city council of 2.7 cents per kWh.
 You then owe 3.3 cents per kWh for energy that you pull off the grid if it was covered by your excess solar energy.